alphaleegroup/magpy/tables/README.md

 Information about elemental property lookup tables.
 Most of this data was taken from Mathematica's elemental property data (sources described at http://reference.wolfram.com/mathematica/note/ElementDataSourceInformation.html).
 Modifications and, when not from Mathematica, original sources are listed.

-Abbreviations
-* This is the abbreviations for each element, provided for convenience of interpreting the other lookup tables

 AtomicVolume
 * Property: Volume of an atom of each element
 * Units: A^3 / atom